Steamroller: History

 In 1867, the steam road roller was patented and the company began production of the first practical steam roller – the new machine's rollers were mounted at the front instead of the back and it weighed in excess of 30 tons.
-It was tested on the Military Road in Chatham, Star Hill in Rochester and in Hyde Park, London and the machine proved a huge success.
+It was tested on the Military Road in Chatham, Star Hill in Rochester and in Hyde Park, London, and the machine proved a huge success.
 Within a year, they were being exported around the world, including to France, India and the United States.
 A New York City chief engineer said of one of these, that "in one day's rolling at a cost of 10 dollars, as much work was accomplished as in two days' rolling with a 7 ton roller drawn by eight horses at a cost of 20 dollars a day."
-The heavier rollers were found to be hard to handle and the weight of the machines was reduced to around 10 tons.
+The heavier rollers were found to be hard to handle, and the weight of the machines was reduced to around 10 tons.

-Aveling & Porter refined their product continuously over the following decades, introducing fully steerable front rollers and compound steam engines at the 1881 Royal Agricultural Show.
+Aveling and Porter refined their product continuously over the following decades, introducing fully steerable front rollers and compound steam engines at the 1881 Royal Agricultural Show.
 The move to asphalt for road construction resulted in the demand for steamrollers that could rapidly reverse so they could roll the tar while still hot.
 Machines that could do this were introduced in the first decade of the 20th century.